freedomofpress/securedrop-docs/docs/admin/workstation_reference/workstation_updates.rst

       sudo apt update
       sudo apt upgrade

    The SecureDrop and Whonix templates are based on Debian GNU/Linux.
-The ``apt update`` comand will ensure the package index is up-to-date, and the ``apt upgrade`` comand will apply updates.
+The ``apt update`` comand will ensure the package index is up-to-date, and the ``apt upgrade`` command will apply updates.
 3. Follow the prompts to resolve any issues.
 If you are unsure on how to resolve an error, please contact us for assistance.

 ``fedora-42-xfce`` update failures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^